-Our collaborative newsroom is powered by the The Philadelphia Inquirer, Pittsburgh Post-Gazette and PennLive/The Patriot-News.
-Additional partners — including PA Post, a project of WITF, and LNP Media Group/The Caucus — allow us to share resources and maximize audience and reporting power for the public.
+Our collaborative newsroom is powered by the The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune Review and WITF Public Media.
 We continue to seek new distribution partners to join our initial group.
 For more information on how to become a partner, please contact us.

 Spotlight PA strives to serve as a collaborator and resource to all newsrooms in the state to help uncover and enhance stories of statewide importance that otherwise would go unnoticed or untold.
 We pursue investigations with the potential for meaningful, real-world change, and that’s the sole measure of our success.

 Investigative reporting takes time, money and dedicated journalists.
 Unfortunately, aggressive reporting on Pennsylvania’s state government has withered as newsrooms have faced financial pressure and cut back on coverage.
 With the support of donors and readers, like you, Spotlight PA fills that void in a bold way, deploying a team of talented journalists with a diverse set of skills and experiences to investigate one of the largest and most opaque state capitals in the U.S.

 At Spotlight PA, we value…